AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/databases/phoenix.md

 | `password` | The password that corresponds to the user. |
 | `enableSsl` | A toggle that specifies whether he connections to the server are encrypted using SSL. |

-For more information about getting started refer to [this [!DNL Phoenix] document](https://python-phoenixdb.readthedocs.io/en/latest/api.html).
+For more information about getting started, refer to [this [!DNL Phoenix] document](https://python-phoenixdb.readthedocs.io/en/latest/api.html).

 ## Connect your [!DNL Phoenix] account